vinayakjaas/exospherehost/docs/docs/index.md

 ## Core Concepts

-To have an intution of the first version of the platform, we would highly recommend watching the video below, this explains using our cluster apis with YML input, we are working on more modalities like pythonic control systems.
+To have an intuition of the first version of the platform, we would highly recommend watching the video below.
+This explains using our cluster APIs with YML input.
+We are working on more modalities like Pythonic control systems.

 <a href="https://www.youtube.com/watch?v=tfVYXpjyGqQ" target="_blank">
   <img src="assets/cluster-api-yt.png" alt="Cluster API YT">